EDUCATION PROVISION/SCHOOL IMPROVEMENT

 7. Is there funding for SEN provision?

 SEN funding is provided on the same level and in the same way as it is for Local Authority schools.

 8. Is Aurora Academies Trust a profit making company?

 No. Profit making companies are not able to run academy schools and no profit can be made from the operation of academy schools.
 AAT is a not for profit organisation.

 9. There has been bad press relating to academies excluding children who are underperforming and being selective as to those children they accept.
 Please comment.

-AAT will not exclude children on the basis of ability, nor will it select on this basis.
+AAT does not exclude children on the basis of ability, nor does select on this basis.
 Not only is this something that AAT would not support or accept, it is also not permissible under the terms of the agreement AAT has with the Department for Education.

-11. Will there be an Executive Head acting across multiple schools?
+11. Is there an Executive Head acting across multiple schools?

-AAT will review the needs of each school and determine a leadership structure that will best support the needs of the schools.
+AAT reviews the needs of each school and determines a leadership structure that best supports their needs.